keystonejs/keystone/docs/guides/mutation-lifecycle.md

   - `updateUsers`
   - `deleteUsers`

-Each of these mutations is implemented within KeystoneJS by a corresponding resolver, implemented as a method on the core `List` object.
+Each of these mutations is implemented within Keystone by a corresponding resolver, implemented as a method on the core `List` object.

 - **GraphQL mutation** → **List resolver method**
 - `createUser` → `createMutation`